-Here, two part-time campervanners share their recipe for a dual-purpose van that doesn’t cost the earth, and they take us on their début trip to the Lake District.
+Two part-time campervanners share their workaround for a dual-purpose van that doesn’t cost the earth.

-Sally’s a self-employed hairdresser and Tony’s a decorator…with a van.
+Sally’s a self-employed hairdresser and horticulturalist and Tony’s a decorator…with a van.
 In this case, a Toyota Hi-Ace with a 2.4l diesel engine.

 When Tony bought it for work, it had electric hook-up already installed and shelving down one side.
 It was crying out to be a campervan at weekends, but Tony and Sally didn’t want to convert it and they didn’t want to spend lots of cash on it.